DavideFigundio/EfficientPose-ROS/README.md

 # EfficientPose-ROS
 Implementation for running the EfficientPose 6D pose estimation network in a ROS node.
-The original repo for EfficientPose can be found [here](https://github.com/ybkscht/EfficientPose).
+The original implementation of EfficientPose can be found [here](https://github.com/ybkscht/EfficientPose).

 ## Requirements
 This implementation has been written for [ROS Noetic](http://wiki.ros.org/noetic), which primarily targets Ubuntu 20.04.
 It has not been tested on other OS.